xingchenzhang/xingchenzhang.github.io/_pages/about.md

 **<span style="color: red;">Call for papers</span>**
 -------
-Welcome to submit your manuscript to the following workshops, journals, or special issues that I am organizing or for which I am an editorial board member.
+Welcome to submit your manuscript to the following journals and special issues for which I am an editorial board member.
 Please feel free to contact me before submission if you have any questions.

-- **<span style="color: red;">BMVC2024 Workshop</span>**: I am organizing a [BMVC2024](https://bmvc2024.org/) workshop entitled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” with Dr. Zhixiang Chen from the University of Sheffield, Dr. Shuyan Li from Queen's University Belfast, and Prof. Yiannis Demiris from Imperial College London.
-The workshop will be held in Glasgow, UK, on either the 27th or 28th of November 2024. **We are calling for papers**.
-Papers can be submitted via [OpenReview](https://openreview.net/group?id=bmva.org/BMVC/2024/Workshop/DIFA#tab-your-consoles).
-The **<span style="color: red;">paper submission deadline is 14th August 2024, 23:59 (UK time)</span>**.
-More details can be found on our [workshop website](https://difa2024.github.io/).

 - **Chinese Journal of Information Fusion**. [[Details and Submission]](https://www.iece.org/journal/cjif)